Jc-alt logo

 Two Pointers Application: Algorithm

-Case where a problem that seems to require Two Pointers is easily solved by an algorithm specifically made for that problem
+We can have cases where problems that seems to require two pointers have an algorithm specifically made for that problem.

 def longestPalindrome(s: str) -> str: